josema88/jmordonez-site/content/posts/iaac-with-azure-devops-and-terraform.md

 # Create Azure DevOps Project

+If you already have an account you can skip this section.
 In order to create an Azure Pipeline you must create your Azure DevOps project that will contain the automated pipelines that deploy the infraestructure to the cloud.
-If you already have an account you can skipt this section.

 #### Create New Organization